autolab/Autolab/README.md

 [![Build Status](https://travis-ci.org/autolab/Autolab.svg)](https://travis-ci.org/autolab/Autolab)
 ![GitHub last commit](https://img.shields.io/github/last-commit/autolab/Autolab)

-Subscribe to our [mailing list](https://groups.google.com/g/autolabproject) to recieve announcements about major releases and updates to the Autolab Project.
+Subscribe to our [mailing list](https://groups.google.com/g/autolabproject) to receive announcements about major releases and updates to the Autolab Project.

 ## Try It Out
 We have a demo site running at https://nightly.autolabproject.com/.
 See the [docs](https://docs.autolabproject.com/#demonstration-site) for more information on how to login and suggestions on things to try.